emyu10/bit-mic/Software Engineering Principles/Revision.md

 6. Security
     - There will be so many security measurements under DB.
     - When compared to file system, DB is rich in security.

+## Integration Test Approaches
+- There are 4 types of integration test approaches.

+### 1. Big Bang Approach
+- It is the simplest integration approach.
+- All modules are tested in a single step.
+- In other words, all modules are put together and tested at the same time to check for errors.
+- The disadvantage is that if user finds an error, it is very difficult to localize the error.
+- Debugging errors during big bang is difficult.

+### 2. Top-down Approach
+- Top-down integration testing starts with the main routine and one or two sub routines in the system.
+- After this has been completed, system will check if there is any level 2.
+- Top-down integration testing requires the use of program modules to simulate the effect of lower level routines that are called by the routines under test.

+### 3. Bottom-up Approach
+- In bottom-up testing, each subsystem is tested separately and then full system is tested.
+- A subsystem might consist of many modules which communicate among each other through well defined interfaces.
+- Both control and data interfaces are tested.

+### 4. Mixed Approach
+- It's rarely used integration approach.
+- Under this type of approach, both bottom-up and top-down are done concurrently.
+- This approach is time consuming.

+## Software Maintenance
+- It's the process of modifying a software product after it has been delivered to the customer.
+- The main purpose of software maintenance is to modity and update software application after delivery to correct faults and to improve performance.

+### Need for Maintenance
+- Correct faults
+- Improve design
+- Implement enhancement
+- Interface with other systems
+- Migrate legacy software
+- Accommodate programs so that different hardware, software and telecommunication facilities can be used.